SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 ## Tab completion

-c8ylp (version >= 2.0.0) supports tab completion for bash, zsh and fish shells.
+`c8ylp` (version >= 2.0.0) supports tab completion for bash, zsh and fish shells.

-To add the completion, you will need to add the corresponding line to your shell profile, and reload your shell afterwards.
+To add/activate the completions you will need to add the corresponding line to your shell profile, and reload your shell afterwards.

 **Note**

-Completion is not currently supported in Cygwin.
+Unfortunately tab completion is not supported in PowerShell or Cygwin.

 ```sh
 # bash (profile: ~/.bashrc)